4gh/WorldBankData.jl/README.md

 Note that the last argument to `search_wdi()` is a regular expression denoted by `r"..."` and an `i` at the end means that it is case insensitive.

-"countries" can be searched for "name", "region", "capital", "iso2c", "iso3c", "income", and "lending".

-"indicators" can be searched for "name", "description", "topics", "source_database", and "source_organization".

 ### Examples of country searches